 4 Bangladeshis killed in Qatar fire

-Four Bangladeshis were killed in a fire at a garage in Doha on Sunday night.
+Four Bangladeshis and two Pakistanis were killed in a fire at a car garage in Doha, Qatar.

-The fire broke out in Doha's Feroz Abdul Aziz area on Sunday night (local time) and later spread to a nearby building.
+The fire broke out in Doha's Feroz Abdul Aziz area on Sunday night (local time).
+It later spread to a nearby building.

-Of the four Bangladeshis, two were from Feni while the identities of the two more are yet to be confirmed.
-Two Pakistanis were also killed.
+They are Mahfuzur Rahman, a resident of Dis Mohammad Bhuiyan house in Ward-7 of the municipality and Mir Hossain Farhad of Sonapur village in Jayalskar union of Daganbhuiyan upazila.

-Two of the victims were identified as Mohammad Mahfuzur Rahman, a resident of Dis Mohammad Bhuiyan house, and Mir Hossain Farhad, of Sonapur village of Daganbhuiyan upazila in Feni.
+The identities of the other two Bangladeshis are yet to be confirmed.

-Mamunur Bashir Milon, chairman of Jayalskar union, confirmed the death of Farhad and Bahar Mia Mohammad Mahfuzur Rahman, counsellor of Ward-7 of Feni Municipality, confirmed the death of Mahfuzur.
+Mamunur Bashir Milon, chairman of Jayalskar union, and Mahfuzur Rahman, counsellor of Ward-7 of Feni Municipality, confirmed the deaths.

 Comments